 |4||Multnomah University||Portland, OR||–||$29,420|

 Salary After Attending: $80,186

 Portland State University is Oregon’s top university for providing collaborative, innovative, student-centered education to all those who attend.
 U.S. News and World Report ranked PSU #29 in Most Innovative Schools and #51 in Top Performers on Social Mobility across the nation.
 Portland State University has over 200 undergraduate majors, minors, and concentrations, 90 masters’ programs, and 21 doctoral programs.
 They also offer online programs for both undergraduate and graduate students who either need more flexibility or live out of state.
-Their top degree subjects include biology, communication, criminology/criminal justice, health administration, political science, sociology, special education, and much more.
+PSU most popular areas of study encompass the fields of biology, communication, criminal justice, health administration, political science, sociology, special education, among others.